hypo69/hypo/docs/gemini/out/en/explainer/src/utils/convertors/__init__.md

 **Dependencies Analysis:**

-The diagram shows various modules being imported, demonstrating the modular structure of the Python project.
+The diagram shows various modules being imported, demonStarting the modular structure of the Python project.
 Import statements specify dependencies on modules like `json`, `os`, `sys`, `warnings`, `pathlib`, and more, as well as submodules (`csv`, `html`, `html2text`, `json`).
-These imports are crucial for the functionality of the conversion functions and illustrate how the code relies on other parts of the project.
+These imports are crucial for the functionality of the conversion functions and illuStarte how the code relies on other parts of the project.

 # <explanation>